 In the hot spot destination of Puglia, on the heel of Italy’s boot, where the Adriatic meets the Ionian Sea, is an ode to the style’s penchant for beauty—namely, Palazzo Daniele.
 This aristocratic palace built in 1861 turned nine-suite guesthouse blends High Renaissance architecture with edgy art.
 The palazzo’s soaring frescoed ceilings depict religious figures or everyday citizens, highlighting the artists' key concerns in presenting pieces of visual, symmetrical, and compositional perfection.
 The exquisite property, which includes courtyards and an orangery, features original mosaic floors and materials such as pietra serena (a type of sandstone used at the time).

-The epitome of aristocratic grandeur set within a national park in the Dutch province of Utrecht, Parc Broekhuizen is a Louis XVI-style estate comprising a manor house, a glass conservatory, an orangery, a carriage house and stables, and English and Dutch landscaped gardens.
-The hotel’s lush visual language, grand staircases and columns, and lofty beamed ceilings are classic hallmarks of the Baroque style.
-Another pivotal example of this design is the cathedral-like lounge of the Nobis Hotel Stockholm with soaring ceilings topped by two glass domes.
+A lush visual language, grand staircases and columns, and lofty beamed ceilings are classic hallmarks of the Baroque style.
+A pivotal example of this design is the cathedral-like lounge of the Nobis Hotel Stockholm with soaring ceilings topped by two glass domes.
 The dome was one of the central symbolic features of the architecture, illustrating the union between the heavens and the earth.

 At The Qvest in Cologne, the Neo-Gothic property built in 1897 once housed the archive of the German city and still showcases the soaring vaults that dwarfed its 19th-century visitors and bathed them in “divine light”, thanks to its huge glass windows.
 The largely ornamental style of the paintings inspired the elaborate tracery found in the architecture.
 The revival of the Gothic style during the Romantic revolution can be traced to a heightened religious fervor and popularity of Gothic tales and romances set in medieval times.